firebase/genkit/README.md

 Genkit is built for developers adding generative AI to their apps with Node.js or Go, and can run anywhere these runtimes are supported.
 It works with any generative model API or vector database, and has pre-built implementations through [plugins](#plugin-ecosystem).

-While built by [Firebase](https://firebase.google.com), Genkit doesn't require using Firebase or Google Cloud.
+While built by the [Firebase](https://firebase.google.com) team, Genkit doesn't require using Firebase or Google Cloud.

 ## Why use Genkit?